Mamshit

-Set on the northeastern side of the Negev, Mamshit was founded by the Nabateans as a caravanserai along a northern path of the ‘Incense Route‘.
-It was a rest stop for convoys heading out of Petra, and passing through Hazeva, up the ‘Scorpion Ascent’ and towards Beer-Sheva.
-Later, in the Roman period, Mamshit was a patrol station along the Roman security zone (the ‘Limes’).
-The town continued to prosper up to the 6th century when it was attacked and burnt.
+Set on the northeastern side of the Negev, the Nabateans founded Mamshit as a caravanserai along a northern path of the ‘Incense Route‘.
+They used the stie mainly as a rest stop for convoys heading out of Petra, passing through Hazeva and the ‘Scorpion Ascent’, towards Beer-Sheva.

-The site was excavated by Prof. Negev.
+Israeli archaeologist A. Negev conducted excavations at the site in the 1980s.
 The main finds include two churches, manor houses, some with frescoes, a market street, a bath house, and three dams.
 Being part of the ‘Incense Route’, Mamshit is also listed as a UNESCO World Heritage Site.

 Touring Mamshit